Yesaya03/Guide-MachineLearning/README.md

 To normalize the value of a variable in data to be balanced, we can use `StandardScaler`.
 Keep in mind, that `StandardScaler` does not change values or data, only normalizes data.

+## Pre-Processing

+In Pre-Processing has several stages:

+1. Feature Selection

+At this stage, we determine which columns will include in the modelling.\
+Use`drop()` function to delete a column in a data
+Note:
+* **prefix** : String to append DataFrame column names.
+Pass a list with length equal to the number of columns when calling get_dummies on a DataFrame.
+Alternatively, prefix can be a dictionary mapping column names to prefixes.\
+* **drop_first** : Whether to get k-1 dummies out of k categorical levels by removing the first level.

+2. Converts ordinal data to numeric data

+This way,  We can use syntax `map()`

+3. Standardize or equalize the value of an integer.

+To normalize the value of a variable in data to be balanced, we can use `StandardScaler`.
+Keep in mind, that `StandardScaler` does not change values or data, only normalizes data.